tomasherceg/dotvvm-docs/Controls/businesspack/DateTimePicker/sample6/sample.md

-## Sample 6: SelectionCompleted Event
+## Sample 7: Keep Popup Open

-When the user completes or changes the selection, the `SelectionCompleted` event is triggered.
+The `ClosePopupOnSelectionComplete` can keep the popup open when the date is selected.
+By default, the popup closes when the user finishes the date selection.